About Us

 Scott & Sue Tindale (founding directors)

-Both Scott & Sue have been managing directors of multiple companies & organisations for over 30 years.
-Scott has a background in estimating/ costing, contracts, sales, designing, building, manufacturing & stock control.
+Both Scott & Sue have been managing directors of multiple companies & organisations for over 40 years.
+Scott has a background in management, estimating/ costing, contracts, sales, designing, building, manufacturing & exports.
 Sue has a background in contract law, accounts, sales, stock control, manufacturing & exports.
-Most of their spare time has been dedicated to the great outdoors.
+Most of their spare time has been dedicated to the great outdoors and traveling the world.

-Scott stems from several generations of seafarers with his grandparents avid big game fishers in the early 1940’s.
+Scott stems from several generations of seafarers and boat builders with his grandparents avid big game fishers in the early 1940’s in the far north and Bay of Plenty.

 After spending a lifetime growing up around the sea, both above & below the water, developing their angling skills & learning firsthand about the marine environment it became easier to contribute valuable data & knowledge to scientists, fellow anglers & fisheries managers on marine issues.

 Scott & Sue, internationally renowned anglers, together have ranked in the IGFA world top ten 38 times.
-By October 2016 they had accumulated hundreds of New Zealand sportfishing records & a total of 252 World angling records.
+By October 2016 they had accumulated around 700 hundred New Zealand sportfishing records, & a total of 252 IGFA World angling records in fly, line class, all tackle and all tackle release..
 Almost half their catches were released live & most of the balance donated to science.
 This has greatly influenced anglers worldwide in sustainable sportfishing practices.
-In June 2012 Scott, already a life member, was appointed as a member of the International Committee of representatives for the INTERNATIONAL GAME FISH ASSOCIATION (IGFA) promoting ethical angling through science & education worldwide.
+In June 2012 Scott, already a life member, was appointed as a member of the International Committee of representatives for the INTERNATIONAL GAME FISH ASSOCIATION (IGFA) promoting ethical angling through science & education worldwide and is currently on the conservation and research board of the IGFA Oceania regional council

 In 2014 Scott & Sue reached the pinnacle of their fishing careers by receiving the most prestigious international angling awards, the International Game Fish Associations Lifetime Achievement Awards.
-Scott & Sue are highly regarded international anglers that have contributed to hundreds of marine research projects, by collecting specimens, doing DNA sampling, satellite tagging, promoting seabird catch mitigation, photographing & documenting different specimens, & co authoring scientific papers.
-They have written many articles, guided international photographers, scientists, documentary producers & guest starred in a number of television shows.
+Scott & Sue are highly regarded international anglers that have contributed to hundreds of marine research projects including collecting specimens and DNA sampling, satellite tagging pelagic species including Great white sharks, Mako sharks, smooth hammerhead sharks, oceanic manta rays and school sharks, promoting seabird catch mitigation, photographing & documenting marine life, & contributing or co-authoring scientific papers.
+They have written many articles, guided international photographers, scientists, documentary producers & guests as well as starred in numerous television shows.
 Scott speaks regularly at fishing clubs, schools & events around the country on marine related subjects.

-Scott & Sue have been involved in charity work since 1990 & are currently volunteers cataloguing marine collections at the Auckland Museum fish lab.
+Scott & Sue have been involved in charity work since 1990 & were formally volunteers cataloguing marine collections at the Auckland Museum fish lab.

-The Tindale Marine Research Charitable Trust was formed to share some of the insights & behind the scenes science on our marine species, ecosystems & marine environment that we have been involved in.
+The Tindale Marine Research Charitable Trust was formed to share some of the insights & behind the scenes science on our marine species, ecosystems & marine environment that we have been involved in and give opportunities for like minded individuals to get involved in marine research.

 Rex Harrison (director)